+Three units from the following:

+PSYCH-101 Introduction to Psychology3.0 PSYCH-101H Introduction to Psychology -

+Honors......3.0

+PSYCH-172 Developmental Psychology3.0

+PSYCH-172H Developmental Psychology -

+Honors3.0

+Plus t three units from the following:

+ANTHRO-103 Cultural Anthropology3.0

+ANTHRO-103H Cultural Anthropology -

+Honors3.0

+ANTHRO-210 Indigenous Peoples Of California3.0

+Plus t three units from the following:

+SOCI-101 Introduction to Sociology3.0

+SOCI-101H Introduction to Sociology -

+0001007 Honors3.0

+SOCI-207 Social Problems3.0

-Plus three units from the following:
+Plus t three units from the following:

+HIST-101 History of Western Civilization:

+The Pre-Industrial West3.0

+OR

+HIST-101H History of Western Civilization:

+The Pre-Industrial West

+- Honors3.0

+HIST-102 History of Western Civilization:

+HIST-161 The Modern Era3.0

+World History I

+three units from the following:

+POLISC-230 Political Theory

-POLISC-230 POLISC-250 Political Theory3.0 Comparative Government
+POLISC-250 Comparative Government and Politics

-and Politics3.0

 POLISC-270 International Relations3.0

-Plus nine units from the following:
+nine units from the following:

+ŭ

 BUS-126 Managing Diversity in the

-Workplace3.0

-COMS-260 Communication and Gender3.0
+COMS-260 Workplace3.0 Communication and Gender3.0

 ECON-201 Macroeconomics3.0

 OR

+E00N 004H

-ECON-201H Macroeconomics - Honors3.0
+ECON-201H GEOGRPH-102 Macroeconomics - Honors3.0 Human Geography3.0

-GEOGRPH-102 Human Geography3.0

 HIST-120 The Role of Women in the

-History of the United States3.0
+11101 120 History of the United States3.0

 OR

+LUCT 100LI
-HIST-120H The Role of Women in the

-History of the United States -
+HIST-120H The Role of Women in the History of the United States -

 Honors3.0

 HIST-240 Latin American Civilization3.0

 PSYCH-235 Psychology of Gender Roles3.0

 PSYCH-240 Abnormal Psychology3.0

 PSYCH-272 Adult Development and Aging3.0

-SOCI-103 Intimate Relationships and
+SOCI-103 Intimate Relationships and Families3.0

-Families

-OR

-SOCI-103H Intimate Relationships and
+SOCI-103H Intimate Relationships and Families - Honors

-Families - Honors3.0

-SOCI-105 Multiculturalism in the United
+SOCI-105 Multiculturalism in the United States3.0

-States

 SOCI-200 Introduction to Women's Studies3.0

 OR

 SOCI-200H Introduction to Women's Studies

-Honors3.0
+0001.000 Honors

-SOCI-233 Sociological Issues of Life and
+SOCI-233 Sociological Issues of Life and Longevity3.0

-Longevity3.0

 SOCI-250 Introduction to Criminology3.0

+SWHS-110 Introduction to Social Work and Human

+Services3.0

+SOCIAL WORK AND HUMAN SERVICES

+SWHS 110 INTRODUCTION TO SOCIAL WORK AND HUMAN SERVICES

+Provides an introductory overview of social welfare and societal institutions in the US, specifically related to the field of Human Services, and the role of paraprofessional workers in private and public settings on a local, state, and national level.
+Includes the historical development of human services, approaches, and methodologies utilized within various helping professions, and effective intervention strategies which emphasize a social work perspective.
+Special attention is given to current service delivery systems, their policies and procedures, and the tasks of culturally responsive social workers and human service workers within those settings.